getify/You-Dont-Know-JS/scope-closures/ch7.md

 The inner `firstStudent()` function does reference `students` which is a variable outside its own scope.
 But since `students` happens to be from the global scope, no matter where that function is invoked in the program, its ability to access `students` is nothing more special than normal lexical scope.

-All function invocations can always access variables from the global scope, regardless of whether closure is supported by the language or not.
-Global variables cannot be closed over in any meaningful (observable) sense.
-Or put another way: global variables are always available throughout the whole program, so they don't need to be closed over.
-No observation of closure here.
+All function invocations can access global variables, regardless of whether closure is supported by the language or not.
+Global variables don't need to be closed over.

-Variables that are merely present but never accessed are not closed over:
+Variables that are merely present but never accessed don't result in closure:

 ```js
 function lookupStudent(studentID) {